A locking-free isogeometric thin shell formulation based on higher order accurate diagonalized strain projection via approximate dual splines: Numerical examples

-To assess the performance of our approach to mitigate membrane locking, we conduct a similar convergence study with different locking-preventing methods for the same curved cantilever (see the introductory section for references on the different methods applied here).
-In Fig.~\ref{fig:beam_convergence_locking_method}, we plot the convergence of the relative $L^2$ error of the displacement field, computed with our approach (blue), a Galerkin mixed formulation with the EAS method (purple), and standard displacement-based Galerkin formulations that mitigate membrane locking via reduced integration (red), the B-bar method (light blue), and the ANS method (yellow).
+To assess the performance of our approach to mitigate membrane locking, we conduct a similar convergence study with different locking-preventing methods for the same curved cantilever.
+In Figure \ref{fig:beam_convergence_locking_method}, we plot the convergence of the relative $L^2$ error of the displacement field, computed with our approach (blue), a Galerkin mixed formulation with the EAS method \cite{Cardoso2012} (purple), and standard displacement-based Galerkin formulations that mitigate membrane locking via selective reduced integration via patchwise spline quadrature rules \cite{Adam2015,leonetti2019simplified} (red) and the B-bar method \cite{Bouclier2012} (light blue).
 For comparison, we also plot the convergence of the standard Galerkin formulation without any locking-preventing approach (green), fully integrated with $p+1$ Gauss points per B\'ezier element, which contains the full extent of membrane locking.
+For a full comparison of the relative $L^2$ error of the displacement field, of the membrane strain field and of the bending strain field, we refer the interested reader to Appendix \ref{sec:beam1}.

 Focusing on the results obtained with the standard Galerkin formulation and full integration, we observe the typical pre-asymptotic plateau in the error curves on coarse meshes.
 In this region, accuracy does not improve with mesh refinement, indicating the severe impact of membrane locking on accuracy and convergence.
 Increasing the polynomial degree reduces this effect, thereby decreasing the size of the pre-asymptotic plateau.
 Using the B-bar or the EAS method completely eliminates the effect of locking, leading to optimal convergence rates of $\mathcal{O}(p)$ for $p=2$ and $\mathcal{O}(p+1)$ for $p \geq 3$ \cite{engel2002continuous,Tagliabue2014}.